Evidence of Learning #1

 Planning learning opportunities most suitable to the strengths and challenges of a variety of environments is an essential skill for online and face-to-face educators.
 Every student is an individual and will present with unique strengths and areas requiring development.
 Every delivery model has aspects that are better suited to certain students, teachers or disciplines.
 As educators it is important to identify these strengths and weaknesses and make choices accordingly.
 This can be a challenge.
 Working with students to set goals and providing a variety of methods to demonstrate learning and deliver content is an effective way of achieving this and a strategy I hope to include in my practice.

-Evidence and Reflection on Learning #2
+Evidence of Learning #2

 Reflections to Support Evidence